 It was famed author Joseph Heller that said, “Every writer I know has trouble writing.”

 I believe this is true whether you’re a student writing an essay on Hamlet, an aspiring screenwriter attempting your first script, or Stephen King.
-Go watch 1998’s Best Picture winner Shakespeare in Love (seriously, it’s really good) and you’ll find that even the Bard himself grappled with writer’s block.
+Go watch 1998’s Best Picture winner Shakespeare in Love (seriously, it’s really good).
+You’ll find that even the Bard himself grappled with writer’s block.

 Perhaps you think you have a winning idea—hell, maybe you know you have one—but getting the words out is as excruciating as squeezing the last bit of toothpaste from the tube.
 Or maybe you can’t even bring yourself to begin, like a racehorse that hesitates at the starting line.
 Unfortunately, writer’s block, procrastination and lack of motivation are occupational hazards for writers.
 They come with the territory.
 But luckily, it can be cured.